Alcohol prohibition in Tamil Nadu: Prohibition before Independence

-Madras Abkari Act, 1886 was imposed and set in place a strict regulation which banned the local manufacturing of alcohol and confined it to central distilleries where excise duty was paid prior to being sold.
+The Madras Abkari Act of 1886 set in place a strict regulation that banned the local manufacturing of alcohol and confined it to central distilleries where excise duty was paid prior to being sold.
 This British tax policy favored the consumption of foreign liquors over more traditional drinks such as toddy and country liquors.
 One fifth of the Madras Presidency population consumed alcohol.
 Excise revenue from Madras Presidency accounted for as much as 38% of its total revenue.
 As per Historian Robert Eric Colvard, alcohol consumption came to be defined as something "foreign" and inherently anti-Indian by nationalists.
 Major Indian freedom struggle like the Swadeshi, Non-Cooperation, and Civil Disobedience movement played vital role in anti-alcohol agitation.
 When Congress won with majority in Madras Presidency in 1937, C. Rajagopalachari imposed alcohol prohibition in Salem district then later extended throughout the presidency.